DmitriySh/system-design-course/02-caching-api-and-observability/Lecture.md

   -----------

 (1) - insert/update data into the database;
-(2) - response from database about successful update;
+(2) - response from database about successful insert/update;
 (3) - save data into the cache;
 ```